Peace and security

 UN Women’s programmes on women, peace and security are guided by a series of commitments to women’s rights.
-These include resolution 1325, and six supporting UN Security Council resolutions—1820, 1888, 1889, 1960, 2106 and 2122.
+These include resolution 1325, and six supporting UN Security Council resolutions—1820, 1888, 1889, 1960, 2106, 2122 and 2242.
 Other key reference points are the Beijing Platform for Action and the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW), specifically CEDAW General Recommendation no. 30 on women in conflict prevention, conflict and post-conflict situations.

 Around the world, UN Women acts to build women’s participation and influence in decision-making to prevent and resolve conflicts.
 We support women’s engagement in all aspects of peacebuilding, towards more inclusive, egalitarian societies that can end gender discrimination and resolve conflicts without violence.